 WJ van Biljon

-Willie is a mechanical engineer who graduated from the University of Pretoria in 1976 and spent most of his career contributing to the establishment of the aerospace and defence sectors of the local industry.
-As systems engineer, programme manager and general manager he directed the establishment of advanced engineering capabilities within the local Aerospace and Defence sectors.
-He is currently the Technical manager at DCD Protected Mobility in Isando and a Fellow of the South African Academy of Engineering
+Willie is an aeronautical engineer who graduated from the University of Pretoria in 1976 and spent most of his career contributing to the establishment of the South African aerospace and defence industry.
+Over a period of four decades, he participated in most of the national aerospace programmes, including development and production of military aircraft, space vehicles, unmanned aircraft and guided weapon systems.
+He is currently responsible for international business development within the Paramount Group and he is a fellow of the South African Academy of Engineering (SAAE).